Morning Victory, Lonely Nights

 Tall valleys were so ominous in Utah that traveling thru one seemed right into the same one.
 Over- and over again.
 Where the mind could wonder, it will just keep going around in circles.
 In Hell, forever?

 The night was black and dark blue, the stars keen, and cold.
-The quiet was deadening and the two Chero Inteh Indians slept under furs hidden by the start up a steep hill, aside clusters of plants and a few taller trees.
+The quiet was deadening and the two Inteh Indians slept under furs hidden by the start up a steep hill, aside clusters of plants and a few taller trees.
 The shadows on the darker pine and brown further provided a world its own.
 For a few hours.

-On time enough, the two Chero Inteh were in gaze of the village-should one be able to see through the range at front it was thought located.
-Once over that ridge, the attack would most likely, not have a way to reverse.
-2-3 other tribe Indians were spaced over the 2nd ridge; over which and visibly, the village could be got.
+On time enough, the two Inteh were in gaze of the village-should one be able to see through the range at front it was thought located.
+Once over that ridge, the attack would not have a way to reverse.Two to three village indians were spaced over the 2nd ridge; the invaders assessed the village could be got.

 Quiet came back over the place.
 The working dust and grimaces and unseemly sweat, and dog like adrenaline of it all was still cold wind now.

-Meash ey gazed at the eyes of the girls.
+Burh gazed at the eyes of the girls.
 Long seconds passed.
 A sky sweeping overcast had stopped short halfway in.
 In moments, it had passed overhead and the entire vast sky visible, was overcast with heavy dark grey clouds.
 And the wind and cold.
 He instantly turned his attention to any goods he could stuff into the bags with his horse.
 Like it hadn’t happened, that day- he was gone.
 A morning of victory.
 Lonely nights.

 References